 As I was going through my freezer over the weekend I noticed that I still have a bunch of blueberries frozen that I picked last summer.
 If memory serves I think I picked about 20 lbs of blueberries – that’s a lot of blueberries.
-At first I thought about making a couple batches of blueberry lemon muffins, but then thought differently.
+At first I thought about making a couple batches of Blueberry Greek Yogurt Muffins, but then thought differently.
 As much as I LOVE those muffins I didn’t really like the idea of delicious muffins sitting on my counter begging me to eat them at all hours of the day.
 I know portion control is my friend but honestly I am not sure I would have been able to keep it in check this week.

 Then I had a “genius to me” idea!
 Take the flavors of the muffins and put them into steel cut oatmeal.
 So glad I have these ideas because, let me just say, this blueberry and lemon oatmeal is my favorite oatmeal yet.
 I think I also said that with my coconut oatmeal – but seriously this is so good!
 It tastes just like the blueberry lemon muffins.